Alburnus thessalicus

-Alburnus thessalicus is a species of ray-finned fish in the carp family Cyprinidae.
+Alburnus thessalicus, the Thessaly bleak, is a species of ray-finned fish belonging to the family Leuciscidae.
 It is a freshwater fish occurring in lakes and streams in Europe.
 It is found in Albania, Bulgaria, Greece, North Macedonia, and Serbia.

 This species is up to 15.5 centimeters long.
 It inhabits open waters of medium to large rivers, where it forages close to surface.

 This is an abundant fish and it is not considered to be a threatened species.